YouTube Thumbnail Downloader: Save Any Thumbnail in HD

 How to Use the YouTube Thumbnail Downloader

-- Open the YouTube Thumbnail Downloader.
+- Open the YouTube Thumbnail Downloader

 - Copy the URL of any YouTube video — from the address bar, the share button, or a link sent to you.
-You can also paste just the bare 11-character video ID if you already have it.
+You can also paste just the bare 11-character video ID

-- Paste the URL or ID into the input field and click Get Thumbnails.
+- Paste the URL or ID into the input field and click Get Thumbnails

 - Click Download under whichever size you need.
-The JPEG saves directly to your device — no upload, no processing on a server.
+The JPEG saves directly to your device

 YouTube Thumbnail Resolution Comparison